 Thank you for your interest in the College Council Research Grants.
 These grants are intended to help fund the scholarly projects of students of the College of Arts and Sciences.
-The College Council, the governing body of the College of Arts and Sciences, sponsors these grants in order to promote a spirit of intellectual curiosity within the College, foster relationships between faculty and students, and best meet the needs of College students.
-Please contact our Grants Chair at email@example.com with any questions.
+The College Council, the governing body of the College of Arts and Sciences, sponsors these grants to promote a spirit of intellectual curiosity within the College, foster relationships between faculty and students, and best meet the needs of College students.
+Please contact Grants Chair Matt Smith at firstname.lastname@example.org with any questions.

 Semester Scholars Award

 Traditionally, Semester Scholars Awards have been awarded in both the fall and the spring, and are funded up to $1,000.
 These grants are intended to fund scholarly projects that are conducted during the respective semester.
-Our budget for grants has expanded, so the award amounts are subject to increases.
 Scholarly projects include research in the humanities, natural sciences, and social sciences as well as creative and interdisciplinary projects.

-The Spring Semester Scholars Grant Application is now live!
-Please note the following major addition to this grant cycle:
+The Spring 2019 Semester Scholars Grant Application is now closed.

-As is detailed on the application checklist, College Council is partnering with URN to expand the Spring Semester Scholars Application into a grants pitch competition.
-In addition to the traditional application materials, applicants will be required to prepare a 5 minute “pitch” promoting their grant idea to an audience and a panel of faculty and student judges.
-The judges will ask questions and offer feedback, which will factor in the College Council Grants Committee decisions, which will be presented at the end of the event.
-The application is due January 20th, 2017.
+Usually Semester Scholars compete for the grant in a pitch competition.
+In addition to the traditional application materials, applicants are usually required to prepare a 5 minute “pitch” promoting their grant idea to an audience and a panel of faculty and student judges.
+The judges then ask questions and offer feedback, which factor in the College Council Grants Committee decisions.
+Note: the Spring 2019 grant cycle will not include a pitch competition.

-Given the importance of this aspect of the application, if you wish to apply but cannot commit to attending the pitch competition on February 8th, 2017, please contact our grants chair, Jesse Persily, at firstname.lastname@example.org
+Given the importance of this aspect of the application, if you wish to apply but cannot commit to attending the pitch competition, please contact Grants Chair Mira Sridharan at email@example.com before the application deadline.

 The Minerva Award

 Minerva, found on the University seal, is the Roman symbol of knowledge and creativity, and it is this spirit that the College Council hopes to promote with the Minerva Award.
 Minerva Awards of $3,000 (subject to change) will be awarded in order to fund scholarly projects that will be conducted by College students during the summer.
-Applications for Minerva Award are early March.
-For further questions, please consult the Minerva Award FAQ page or email the Research Grant Chair at email@example.com.
+Applications for the Minerva Award are due February 28, 2019.
+For further questions, please consult the Minerva Award FAQ page or email the Research Grant Chair at firstname.lastname@example.org.